To calculate the matrix determinant of a square matrix we can use the MDETERM function in Google Sheets. It’s categorized under the Array functions.

 Common Formula Errors in Determinant Calculation

-Another reason for the VALUE! error is the use of a non-square matrix as the argument.
+error is using a non-square matrix as the argument.